Wodie/p25link/README.md

 Modify the hosts.txt file with the Talk Groups you want lo add to the Scan list by setting the last field to a highest take precedence >= 1, 0 = No Scan.

 # History:

+## v2.30 October 23, 2020.
+Lot of code updates and bugs fixed.
+All config files changed and been renamed.
+New Voice Announcements.
+First time menu changed, now it is very friendly.
+Report to server draft code implemented.

 ## v2.20 October 12, 2020.
 APRS-IS objects code modified.